-We’ve gone over the importance of clean, safe water – but getting enough of it (here’s looking at you, kids) can often be the first hurdle in your journey to proper hydration.
-Even ourselves, as the ‘obsessive water folks’ can find it difficult to consume all we need for proper hydration without some type of flavor enhancement to keep it interesting and mix things up.
+We’ve gone over the importance of clean, safe water – but getting enough of it can often be the first hurdle in your journey to proper hydration.
+Even ourselves can find it difficult to consume all we need for proper hydration without some flavor enhancement to keep it interesting.

-Here are some ways you can get great flavor into your water without adding all sorts of sugars or artificial flavors and without buying expensive, pre-packaged sports drinks that contain more of those exact things we’re trying to avoid…
+Here are some infused water recipes where you can get great flavor into your water without adding many sugars or artificial flavors and without buying expensive, pre-packaged sports drinks that contain more of those exact things we’re trying to avoid.

 - 1 cup fresh Watermelon